NHL Sense Arena For Ice Hockey Goalies Review - Does it work for goalies, should you buy it and what are alternatives?

 3. What I like about NHL Sense Arena are the drills where you have real players shooting because that can actually improve your shot reading and help you see real-life situations.
 But the drills where you have virtual bots shooting are almost a waste of time because you are not getting a real read for the shot, and you are not getting as many reps as you would with real-life off-ice drills.
 On top of that, you can get away with bad habits that real-life coordination drills don’t allow you to do.
 So, to get more game like situations Sense Arena is a good.
 “Poor man’s alternative” for the Sense Arena would be watching lots of hockey or your own games with pauses and slow motion to analyse situations and imaginary training.
 By the way, those alternatives have actually proven to produce good results so you want to be doing those things anyway.

-3. Especially on game days, you don’t want to use Sense Arena since you want to avoid screens including VR/phone/TV/computer or any other type of screen because watching blue light screens will tire your eyes and make your tracking worse.
+2. On game days, you don’t want to use Sense Arena since you want to avoid screens (VR/phone/TV/computer) because watching blue light screens will tire your eyes and make your tracking worse.
 And what happens when you can’t track and see the puck well?
 Your reactions are slower, game reading worse and you’ll let more shots in.
 When you want to do coordination for a warm up use racquet balls as I’ll show you in The Glove Club.

-4. Based on my experience so far, real-life training gives much better results for the time and effort invested.
+3. Based on my experience so far, real-life training gives much better results for the time and effort invested.
 So, if you have limited time and energy due to school, team practices, and everything else, you want to put your time and energy into training that gives you the best return on investment, which is real-life training (lifting, running, jumping, coordination, ice training, etc.) not virtual training.
+But again, Sense Arena can be great addition if you are doing the must do basics already.
+Or if Sense Arena gets you training more and then you’ll start to do the basics better.

-I think that when your overall real-life training is good enough, then you can start looking into extras like Sense Arena.
-So before buying a virtual gadget for a youth-junior goalie worth a few hundred dollars, I’d spend the same money on a personal trainer to make him/her faster and stronger because if you have a weak physique, all the goalie clinics, camps, and gadgets aren’t going to get you to the pros.
+I think that when your overall real life training is good enough, then you can start looking into extras like Sense Arena.
+For example, if a goalie has hard time getting up from a ground with a one leg the focus of off-ice training should be on strength to make the goalie stronger, not some fun to do light coordination stuff.
+So before buying a virtual gadget or glove club access for a youth-junior goalie worth a few hundred dollars, I’d spend the same money on a personal trainer to make him/her faster and stronger because if you have a weak physique, all the goalie clinics, camps, and gadgets aren’t going to get you to the pros including the Glove Club.
+I know my drills and programs work because I have seen it so many times and even weak goalies got much better hands with them.
+But due to weak body the improved catching didn’t do much for their overall performance because in a game you actually have to move a lot.

 If you’ve read this far, don’t get me wrong—I think technology is great, and nothing gets better if we don’t start somewhere so I think it is great they have made the Sense Arena and it gets better all the time even real life training still produces better results at the moment.

-Of course you want to take this with a grain of salt because I’m selling my own product.
+Like I said, you want to take this with a grain of salt because I’m selling my own product.
 If you have bought Sense Arena I recommend to combine it with The Glove Club for the best results.
-At the moment I just don’t think Sense Arena can top the real-life training that you can do with balls.
-And no one ever made it to the pro by playing video games.

 Previous